Russ Fox

 Arguably better than the verbal/text explanation of the “Matrix” ideas, covered over many pages, is the convenient “Matrix Theory: Starting Hand Charts” shown as Appendix C. Fairly easy to follow, the charts can quickly translate - “I’m in the small blind with AQ suited and there have been two limpers and a raise to me.
 What should I do?” - into sound advice in the form of a simple boxed answer.
 Overall, the Matrix Theory is a unique, well thought out tool for helping to understand what (and how) hands should be played while contemplating many factors.

 There are many other “basic” ideas to improving No Limit Hold’em cash game skills that are presented from a new perspective, with refreshing insight.
-Fox and Harker put their spin on tried and true knowledge from different angles.
+Russ Fox and Harker put their spin on tried and true knowledge from different angles.
 From “Knowing Your Opponents” to “Odds and Betting Strategies” – their views on all the heretofore “conventional wisdom” are contemporary and served up with a “we paid our dues” confidence that lends much credibility to their views on a wide array of subjects.

 While they do not purport to writing magical formulas, or possessing the “Holy Grail” of No Limit Hold’em cash game secrets, Fox and Harker undoubtedly present a solid map for novice and intermediate No Limit players seeking a higher level of understanding of this complex game.
 Also sure to benefit are experienced Limit Hold’em players considering the switch.
 Considering the amount of interrelated subjects covered, the authors have laid out significant material in an organized manner that lends itself to being a timeless reference for years to come.